 Parent companies are usually not doing business in the state in which they're set up (i.e., their home state), but often child companies are doing business, and so they need to be registered locally.

 Setting a limited liability company in Texas is a challenging process.
 There are different things you need to think about before setting up your LLC in order to make sure everything is done by the law, such as the operating agreement before getting a Texas LLC certificate.
 It applies whether you're an individual or business entity.

-For this reason, it is highly advisable for future LLC owners to find a suitable professional service and legal help so they can overcome business challenges ahead.
+For this reason, it is highly advisable for future LLC owners to find a suitable professional service and legal help to overcome business challenges, such as franchise tax calculations.